Showing posts with label PD - arcade. Show all posts

 Don't panic!

-Space Monsters was developed by Darren Ithell for Goodman PDL and I'm sure you've already guessed it's a conversion of the arcade classic, Space Panic.
+Space Monsters was developed by Darren Ithell for Goodman PDL, and I'm sure you've already guessed it's a conversion of the arcade classic, Space Panic.
 I'm often a little dubious of 16-bit conversions for old arcade or 8-bit classics because, quite often, they don't work or it feels like something is missing.
-So I tightly crossed my fingers and booted it up.

-Initial impressions are great, the game looks good with each screen having the expected platforms and ladders with horrid nasties roaming.
-It's instant death if you bump into one so Spaceman has discovered the best way to kill these critters is to dig a trap.
-Once they've foolishly got themselves stuck (for a few seconds) he has the opportunity to whack 'em with his spade which for a splattery death.
-Spaceman is a truly gruesome fella but, whatever works, right?
+The game looks good, with each screen having the expected platforms and ladders with horrid nasties roaming.
+It's instant death if you bump into one, so Spaceman has discovered the best way to kill these critters is to dig a hole.
+Once they've foolishly got themselves stuck (for a few seconds), he has the opportunity to whack 'em with his spade for a splattery death.
+Spaceman is a truly gruesome fella, but whatever works, right?

 Let's check out the different types of nasties that you'll encounter. . .